 - Clean, sanitize, and thoroughly rinse all containers prior to use.
 A sanitizing solution can be prepared by adding 1 teaspoon (5 ml) of liquid household chlorine bleach (5 to 6% sodium hypochlorite) to one quart (1 liter) of water.
 Only household bleach without thickeners, scents, or additives should be used.

 - Do not use plastic milk jugs, because they do not seal well and tend to become brittle over time.

 - Do not use containers previously used to store non-food products."
 ProvidentLiving.org

 There are other needs that require water.
 Store as much as you can.

 Go to the LDS church website ProvidentLiving.org for further water storage guidelines.

 WATER PURIFICATION BOTTLES:

-Seychelle water purification bottles can be purchased from the LDS Church Distributio Center for about $16.00 “Water filters produced by Seychelle have been used successfully by LDS Church missionaries for many years.”
+I also purchased Seychelle water purification bottles so we could use the water from the stream behind our house.
+LDS members can purchase them from the distribution center for about $16.00 “Water filters produced by Seychelle have been used successfully by LDS Church missionaries for many years.”